wilsonzlin/edgesearch/demo/wiki/README.md

 ## Data

-The service uses article titles ranked by page views to build the index, sourced from [Wikistats](https://dumps.wikimedia.org/other/pagecounts-ez/). [process.py](./data/process.py) takes a path to the data as the first argument and outputs `docs.txt`, `terms.txt`, and `default.json` to `data/build`, necessary for [Edgesearch](https://github.com/wilsonzlin/edgesearch) to build the worker.
+The service uses article titles ranked by page views to build the index, sourced from [Wikistats](https://dumps.wikimedia.org/other/pagecounts-ez/). [process.py](./data/process.py) takes a path to the data as the first argument and outputs `docs.txt` and `terms.txt` to `data/build`, necessary for [Edgesearch](https://github.com/wilsonzlin/edgesearch) to build the worker.

 ## Worker